FINANCIAL AID RATE92%

 |Percent of Students||Average Amount|

-To help students and alumni, Western Wyoming Community College may provide services including:
+To help students and recent graduates, Western Wyoming Community College may provide services to students like:

 - Online classes